 The only subway section on the Metrolink system is the approach to the terminus below Manchester Piccadilly railway station.
 But surprise!
 This station resides on the second floor of Victoria station, thus making it an elevated station.
 As can be seen in the photo above, the current end of the line of the tramway includes a handy car wash at the end of the tracks.

 99 stations.
 Several additional extensions and lines are also in the late planning stages, with funding already approved.
-In August 2011, a line to the airport that will serve the Mersey Valley began construction, it's opening scheduled for 2014.
-Another 9.4 km on the same line is under construction
+Most recent to open is the 14.5 km airport link, which will serve the Mersey Valley.

 In late 2013, a second line was approved.
 Manchester's second tram line will snake through it's central city, joining with Line 1 at Victoria Station.